 Mobile Card Readers

 Mobile card readers are great for business owners who don’t want to be tethered to a checkout counter.
-If you frequent trade shows, farmer’s markets, or festivals with your goods, having a way to accept credit cards on-the-go is essential!
-Your customers are starting to carry less and less cash, with 40% reporting carrying less than $20 with them on a daily basis.
+If you frequent trade shows, farmer’s markets, or festivals with your goods, having a way to accept credit cards on the go is essential.
+Your customers are starting to carry less and less cash, with 58% say even after the coronavirus pandemic is over, they still won’t go back to using cash.
 Losing a sale because of your cash-only policy is simply unacceptable in this day and age.

 Typically, mobile card readers plug into your mobile device and connect with an application.
-The Fattmerchant mobile app has the ability to type in payment information as well, giving business owners the option of swiping (or dipping) with a card reader or keying in payment information manually.
+Stax’ mobile app has the ability to type in payment information as well, giving business owners the option of swiping (or dipping) with a card reader or keying in payment information manually, giving you multiple ways to include mobile credit card processing in your business.

 Mobile Optimized Online Shopping Carts

 Online shopping carts are payment gateways that allow for the purchase of goods on a website.
-I mentioned above how consumers are using their mobile devices to browse the web more than ever, and this goes for eCommerce websites as well.
-Not only should your website be optimized for mobile viewing, you payment experience should be as well.
+Consumers are using their mobile devices to browse the web more than ever, and this goes for eCommerce websites as well.
+Not only should your website be optimized for mobile viewing, but your payment experience should also be as well.

 What does this mean?
 It means designing your website in such a way that forms are easy to navigate and use: